 If you are considering transferring your Final Salary Pension, one thing you should make sure you are aware of is the Lifetime Allowance (LTA) and how it might affect you.

 What is the Lifetime Allowance?

-If you have more than £1.03 m in your pension pot, accrued before April 2016, you can apply to protect it against these reductions to the Lifetime Allowance.
+If you accrued more than £1.055 m in your pension pot before April 2016, you can apply to protect it against the reductions to the Lifetime Allowance that were introduced in 2016.
 Full details can be found on the government website.